 25 plants and 5 different fungi to forage for in winter!

 Jack by the hedge (Alliaria petiolata) Kidney shaped leaves, smells of garlic and mustard when crushed.
 All parts edible; the roots make a delicate horseradish sauce replacement.

-Wild garlic (Allium ursinum) Synonymous with the returning spring.
+Wild garlic (Allium ursinum).
+Synonymous with the returning spring.
 Loves the Western half of Britain, especially in old woodlands and hedgerows.
-Almost as medicinal as bulb garlic.
+Almost as medicinally effective as bulb garlic.

 Wild onion (Allium vineale) Another quite weedy Allium, can be found in grasslands, vergers, roadsides, parks and gardens.